Cirkit Designer Logo

 Introduction

 A Miniature Circuit Breaker (MCB) is an electromechanical device designed to protect electrical circuits from damage caused by overloads and short circuits.
-Manufactured by 2P, this compact and reliable component automatically disconnects the circuit when it detects abnormal current flow, ensuring the safety of electrical systems and connected devices.
+Manufactured by 2P, this compact and reliable component automatically interrupts the flow of electricity when it detects abnormal conditions, ensuring the safety of electrical systems and connected devices.

 Explore Projects Built with MCB